dustinpfister/hexo_sitesource/source/_drafts/js-es5-es6.md

 It could also be expressed in a wide range of other languages, and forms of notation.
 It can be expressed visually with graphics involving pictures of right triangles.
 The point I am trying to make here is that it is important to sort of abstract a concept away from the certain form of language that is being used to express that concept.
 Once you understand the concept itself, at that point it is a matter of semantics when it comes to the expression of that concept.

-# I am not an Elitist.

-The whole reason why I got into javaScript in the first place was because it struck me as a non elitist programing language.
-It is a language that is designed for people that considerer themselves to be unsophisticated programmers, but still want to have a way preform certain programming tasks.

-# javaScript is not a low level language.

-Adding something like block level variable scope does not strike me as a big deal, but when you keep adding things like that, slowly but surly javaScript starts to turn into something that it is not, a low level language.
-If I want to get into low level programing I will start teaching myself something like C, and start pulling my hair out at an alarming rate.

-There are reasons why javaScript has succeeded where Java has failed, at has to do with a usability factor of sorts.
-If you want to do low level programing fine, have at it, and thank you very much if you pull it off well on a project that I use all the time.
-I suppose you can do high level programing tasks with a low level language in some situations, but in many cases I would say that it is a kind of killing a fly with a howitzer kind of situation.

-# High level programing is a different kind of animal, that is more fluid, and less rigid.

-# I like having a closer connection to how the mind works, rather than a computer.

-# I am getting old.